 Luckily we managed to get a cancellation on a brilliant working farm in Cornwall and all was fine but this year I vowed to be more organised.

-As a result, we have already booked our summer holiday (a different part of Cornwall) and organised a trip for the end of the year.
+As a result, we booked our summer holiday (a different part of Cornwall) at the beginning of the year and organised a trip abroad for December at the same time.

 Organising and packing for holidays with young children is always stressful, involving lots of lists, packing all sorts of equipment and sorting out umpteen changes of clothes for all kinds of weather (at least in the UK).